Fudan-iGEM/2025-wiki/pages/model.md

 ## AI-Aided Validation of Model Predictions

-To further validate the robustness and generalizability of our model, we leveraged the reasoning capabilities of two state-of-the-art Chinese large language models, **DeepSeek** and **Qwen**, both of which have demonstrated strong, comprehensive capabilities.
+To further validate the robustness and generalizability of our model, we leveraged the reasoning capabilities of two state-of-the-art Chinese large language models, [DeepSeek](https://chat.deepseek.com/) and [Qwen](https://chat.qwen.ai/), both of which have demonstrated strong, comprehensive capabilities.
 These two AI models were independently prompted with specific design parameters for fluorescent timers (FT) optimized for tracking yeast cell lineage and age.
 The prompts were structured to guide the models toward biological first principles, specifically targeting the selection of FT variants, promoter strategies, pulse characteristics, and expression levels in the context of the yeast cell cycle.

 Remarkably, the answers provided by both AI models converged with the key conclusions drawn from our mathematical model, reinforcing the credibility of our findings.
 The models independently highlighted the following optimal choices:

-1. **Fast-FT** as the preferred timer variant, aligning with our analysis of maturation times relative to the yeast cell cycle (~87 minutes).
+1. Fast-FT as the preferred timer variant, aligning with our analysis of maturation times relative to the yeast cell cycle (~87 minutes).
-2. A **periodic promoter** strategy, exemplified by the **Ash1** promoter, which naturally expresses during late in the cell cycle and enables precise "timestamping" of daughter cells at division.
+2. A periodic promoter strategy, exemplified by the Ash1 promoter, which naturally expresses during late in the cell cycle and enables precise "timestamping" of daughter cells at division.
-3. The necessity for **short pulse widths (≈10–15 min)**, which ensures optimal temporal resolution within a single cell cycle.
+3. The necessity for short pulse widths (≈10–15 min), which ensures optimal temporal resolution within a single cell cycle.
-4. A **medium-strength promoter**, which provides the best balance between signal intensity and biological burden, ensuring reliable signal detection without saturating the fluorescence detectors.
+4. A medium-strength promoter, which provides the best balance between signal intensity and biological burden, ensuring reliable signal detection without saturating the fluorescence detectors.

 This alignment between our mathematical model and independent AI reasoning provides an additional layer of validation for our experimental design.
-The convergence of these independent pathways of hypothesis generation — one computational and one AI-based — not only supports the validity of our conclusions but also underscores the potential for AI to act as a powerful reasoning partner in hypothesis-driven research. [^3]Notably, the use of models like **DeepSeek** and **Qwen**, with their deep knowledge and reasoning capabilities, enhances the persuasiveness of our model’s predictions, presenting a novel approach for integrating AI into experimental design in synthetic biology.
+The convergence of these independent pathways of hypothesis generation — one computational and one AI-based — not only supports the validity of our conclusions but also underscores the potential for AI to act as a powerful reasoning partner in hypothesis-driven research. [^3]Notably, the use of models like [DeepSeek](https://chat.deepseek.com/) and [Qwen](https://chat.qwen.ai/), with their deep knowledge and reasoning capabilities, enhances the persuasiveness of our model’s predictions, presenting a novel approach for integrating AI into experimental design in synthetic biology.

-The full AI conversation logs, including model reasoning and conclusions, are available in the supplementary materials and can be accessed via [Code and Data Accessibility](#Code-and-Data-Accessibility).
+The full AI conversation logs, including model reasoning and conclusions, are available in the supplementary materials and can be accessed via [Code and Data Accessibility](#code-and-data-accessibility).

 ## Conclusion